diffix/pg_diffix/README.md

 You probably need to run it with superuser permission as `sudo make install`.

-In `psql`, you have to activate the extension with `load 'pg_opendiffix'` each time you open a connection.
+In `psql`, you have to activate the extension with `load 'pg_opendiffix';` each time you open a connection.

 To enable automatic activation you need to configure [shared library preloading](https://www.postgresql.org/docs/13/runtime-config-client.html#RUNTIME-CONFIG-CLIENT-PRELOAD).